Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ## Admin panel

+When the proxy is up, you can check it in the admin panel.
+Here is a short instruction how to open.
-When the proxy is up, the access url to the admin panel is generated.
+The access url to the admin panel is generated at the start of proxy.
 Check logs and grep the line that looks like this
 ```
 Access admin portal with: